Skip to Content

 Step 2: Ensure Your Saw Has Water

 Though not all tile saws have water reservoirs, many do, which is best for cutting stone.
-In the cutting process, you must keep your saw and stone wet to ensure that as few dangerous particles as possible can be inhaled.
+In cutting, you must keep your saw and stone wet to ensure that as few dangerous particles as possible can be inhaled.
 Make sure to fill your reservoir before starting your cutting.

 Step 3: Mark Your Stone Before Cutting